ReproNim/reproman/docs/source/sandbox/packages.rst

 Provisioners allow you to automatically install software, alter configurations, and maintain files across multiple machines from a central server (or configuration specification).
-NICEMAN may need to both recognize its use to create an environment and may have an opportunity to use any of the following provisioners to recreate an environment:
+ReproMan may need to both recognize its use to create an environment and may have an opportunity to use any of the following provisioners to recreate an environment: